 Nancy Fish was the second daughter of her parents, Martha Shaw and John Fish.
 She was raised together with her two siblings in Lancashire and their names are; Jane Fish, born in 1846 and John Fish, born in 1861 and died in 1914.
 Her father was an educated and fulfilled businessman who owned a few number of cotton mills in Lancashire.
 Nancy’s father credited the success of his cotton mill business to P.T.
 Barnum whom he got inspiration from after studying his autobiography.
 Fish helped her father out in the production of cotton together with her elder sister, Jane.

-Everything You Need To Know About P.T.
+Other Facts About P.T.
 Barnum’s Wife

 1. Nancy Fish’s marriage to P.T.
 Barnum

 Nancy Fish wedded with P.T.
 Barnum twice.
 She got acquainted with P. T. Barnum through her father who was P.T.
 Barnum’s close pal and it was reported that the duo had been in a relationship before the death of P.T.
 Barnum’s first wife, Charity Barnum on 19th November 1873.
 However, the greatest showman wrote in his autobiography that they were in constant communication through writing and that Nancy Fish used to accompany him to some of his European tours.

 Soon after the death of his first wife whom he did not attend her burial, P.T.
 Barnum exchanged marital vows with his mistress, Nancy on 14th February 1874 in a private wedding held at The Strand, London in the presence of John and Martha Fish.

 Then on 15th September in the same year, P.T.
 Barnum tied the knot for the second time with Nancy Fish, this time in the presence of a mammoth crowd in the Greek Orthodox church named Church of the Divine Paternity, Fifth Avenue, New York officiated by his good friend Rev. Dr. Chapin.